lsst/dp0-3_lsst_io/index.rst

 DP0.3 data products
 ===================

-The data set used for Phase 3 of DP0 (DP0.3) contains Solar System catalog data products only.
-It was created by LSST Solar System Science Collaboration members.
+The DP0.3 simulation was created by LSST Solar System Science Collaboration members, and only contains catalog data products for Solar System objects.
-For simulated extragalactic data products, see the `Documentation for DP0.2 <https://dp0-2.lsst.io>`_ instead.
+For simulated Galactic and extragalactic data products, see the `documentation for DP0.2 <https://dp0-2.lsst.io>`_.

 .. toctree::
     :maxdepth: 2